fluent/fluent-bit-docs/installation/sources/build-and-install.md

 ### Processor Plugins

-The _processor plugins_ gives the capability to handle the three types of events within the processor pipelines to allow modifying, enrich or drop events.
+The _processor plugins_ provide the capability to handle the events within the processor pipelines to allow modifying, enrich or drop events.
 The following table describes the processors available on this version:

 | option | description | default |
 | :--- | :--- | :--- |